The full value of this degree is 360 credits

 Crime Science and Problem Solving

 The module explores the general philosophy of science and outlines the scientific method and its application to policing.
 It will explore criminological theories and how these theories are used in various crime investigation techniques with a specific examination of Geographical Profiling, Predictive Policing and Problem Solving.
-You will also have to opportunity to apply these to real life scenarios and present their findings to the group.
+You will also have to opportunity to apply these to real life scenarios and present the findings to the group.

-Module also introduces the concepts of forensic science, looking at the duties of the police at the scenes of crime and what procedures must be followed and why.
+The module also introduces the concepts of forensic science, looking at the duties of the police at the scenes of crime and what procedures must be followed and why.

 The Criminal Justice System and How to Tell What Works

 The module considers the different stages of the justice process (e.g. the police, HMPPS, HM Courts and Tribunals) for the purposes of developing an understanding of the interactions of the various organisations at all levels.
 Appropriate legislation underpinning the work of the Criminal Justice System will be discussed (e.g. detaining and escorting suspects, victim/witness support through proceedings, sentencing options, issues surrounding disclosure).
 Further topics include, for example, equality and diversity, ethics, psychological theories surrounding offending, and victimisation.
 You will gain an understanding of how we can assess ‘What Works’ within the Criminal Justice System, exploring Evidence-based policing and core research designs and methods.